googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

 ## Send allocation request

 Now the service is ready to accept requests from the client with the generated certificates.
-Create a [fleet](https://agones.dev/site/docs/getting-started/create-fleet/#1-create-a-fleet) and send an HTTP request to agones-allocator by providing fleet's name and the namespace to which it is deployed, set in the JSON [body](https://github.com/googleforgames/agones/blob/master/proto/allocation/v1alpha1/allocation.proto).
+Create a [fleet](https://agones.dev/site/docs/getting-started/create-fleet/#1-create-a-fleet) and send an HTTP request to agones-allocator by providing fleet's name and the namespace to which it is deployed, set in the JSON {{< ghlink href="proto/allocation/v1alpha1/allocation.proto" >}}body{{< /ghlink >}}.

 ```bash
 #!/bin/bash